Mpox is in the community. To learn more about what you can do to keep yourself and others safe, click here

 Symptoms

-A sore will form where the bacteria enters the body – on the dick, front-hole, balls, mouth or ass.
-It’s usually painless, but in some cases, it can cause discomfort and there may be more than one sore.
-The sore usually clears up on its own after three to six weeks and is followed by symptoms of the secondary stage syphilis.
+If symptoms do present, a sore (also known as a chancre) will form where the bacteria enters the body – on the dick (often under the foreskin), front-hole, balls, mouth or ass.
+It’s usually painless, but in some cases it can cause discomfort, and there may be more than one.
+Sores usually clear up on their own after three to six weeks and are followed by symptoms of the secondary stage syphilis.

 There are many symptoms that can be present in the secondary stage of syphilis.
 One of the most common is a rash on the body that often includes the palms of the hands and soles of the feet.
-Other possible symptoms include: headaches, fevers and swollen lymph glands.
+The rash is not usually itchy.
+Other possible symptoms include: headaches, hair loss, fevers, and swollen lymph glands.

-If left untreated, syphilis remains in the body.
-It stops being infectious to sexual partners after about two years.
-During the non-infectious stage syphilis may begin to damage the body’s internal organs, which may include the brain, nerves, eyes, heart, liver, heart, bones, joints and blood vessels.
+If left untreated, syphilis remains in the body and stops being infectious to sexual partners after about two years.
+During this stage, syphilis often does not have any visible symptoms, but it may begin to damage the body’s internal organs, which may include the brain, nerves, eyes, heart, liver, heart, bones, joints, and blood vessels.
 In some people this damage may not show up for many years.
 Damage to the internal organs can occur after ten to twenty-five years and may be serious enough to cause death.

 How can you get it?